artkonekt/concord/docs/entities.md

 - provide the essential functionality out of the box, and
 - make it easy to customize their basic behavior.

 As an example there is the `Product` model.
-It's defined in a "_lower_" layer, in the product **module**. "_Upper_" layers, like the final **application** will want to alter/extend it so that it doesn't break the basic functionality the module.
-That's what OOP is for, or isn't it that simple?
+It's defined in a *lower* layer, in the product **module**. *Upper* layers, like the final **application** will want to alter/extend it so that it doesn't break the basic functionality the module.
+At its heart, that's what OOP is for.
+Is it that simple?

 ### Possible Entity Modifications